maliput/maliput_infrastructure/README.md

    sudo prereqs-install -t default -t drake src
    ```

-5. Install all packages' dependencies.
+5. Install all packages' dependencies:

    ```sh
    rosdep update
    rosdep install -i -y --rosdistro $ROS_DISTRO --skip-keys "ignition-transport5 ignition-msgs2 ignition-math5 ignition-common2 ignition-gui0 ignition-rendering0 libqt5multimedia5 pybind11 PROJ4" --from-paths src
    ```

+   If having issues with this step, make sure the `$ROS_DISTRO` environment variable is defined.
+If not, first ensure
+   you didn't skip step 4., including leaving and re-entering the workspace saving all changes in the process to make
+   sure prerequisite installation took effect.

 6. When exiting the workspace, make sure changes are saved!